IgniteUI/igniteui-docfx/en/components/spreadsheet_conditional_formatting.md

 ### Dependencies

-In order to add conditional formatting to the `XamSpreadsheet` control, you will need to import the following dependencies:
+In order to add conditional formatting to the [`IgxSpreadsheetComponent`](/angular-apis/typescript/latest/classes/igxspreadsheetcomponent.html) control, you will need to import the following dependencies:

 ```ts
 import { CellFill} from "igniteui-angular-excel/ES5/CellFill";